ForMyFreedom/UEM-Danmaku/README.md

 When you die during combat, you can press 'R' to restart.

+In a Time Fase, you need to survive until the time reach zero.
+In a Points Fase, you need to get 15 Points to win

 Evertime you ended a scene (Like winning/lose a combat or adquiring a new invocation), press 'Enter' to continue.

 ## To Play